Ammara-Haroon/eshop/README.md

 ## Known Issues
 - The number on favourites icon is not updated instantly.
 It might be because it's making an API call and waiting on a promise to be resolved.
 (Issue has been resolved)
+- Prices are sorted on original values and not after applying discount

 ## Future Goals
 - Add a stripe integration to cart